 Codes for Life (C4L) is a computational track within both CCIB graduate programs.
-C4L, funded by an NSF National Research Traineeship awarded in April 2022, will open September 2022.
+C4L, funded by an NSF National Research Traineeship awarded in April 2022.
 Students in C4L have additional responsibilities but are also eligible for additional funding and benefits.
 This track is currently being developed, and more information will be incorporated in future versions of the handbook.
 If you are interested in joining C4L, please reach out to Grace Brannigan!